junxit/us-congress-bills-116/bill.md

     - **(B)** *Eligible entities* The Director shall determine whether an entity is eligible to receive a grant under this paragraph.
     - **(C)** *Requirements* In providing grants under this paragraph, the Director shall—
       - **(i)** ensure that the grants are provided on a competitive basis; and
-      - **(ii)** consider grant applications submitted by eligible entities that have developed the application in partnership with 1 or more State geological surveys.
+      - **(ii)** consider grant applications submitted by eligible entities that have developed the application in partnership with one or more State geological surveys.
 - **(f)** *Biennial report* The Secretary shall submit to Congress a biennial report, including a description of, with respect to the preceding 2 calendar years—
   - **(1)** the goals and accomplishments of the Secretary and the agency heads described in subparagraphs (B) through (I) of subsection (c)(2) in carrying out the national strategy developed under subsection (b)(2), expressed—
     - **(A)** by agency, program, and budgetary resource; and